Last checked: 13 July, 2020

 ERS recommends consulting the WHO's daily situation reports for the latest updates on the number of people who are being treated for COVID-19 and the geographic spread of SARS-CoV-2.

 Typical symptoms of COVID-19 include fever, cough, difficulty breathing, muscle pain and tiredness.
-More serious cases develop severe pneumonia, acute respiratory distress syndrome, sepsis and septic shock.
+More serious cases can develop severe pneumonia, acute respiratory distress syndrome, sepsis and septic shock.
+Anosmia – loss of the sense of smell or sometimes the sense of taste – has also been reported as a symptom of COVID-19 infection.

 Generally, older people and those with underlying conditions (such as hypertension, heart disorders, diabetes, liver disorders, and respiratory disease) are expected to be more at risk of developing severe symptoms.